 The residential units, commercial and rural property are valued according to uses permitted by the Crown Lease purpose clause.
 General value trends are established from sales analysis and applied across the property groups in accordance with the specific use.
 For example, office value trends established from sales of office sites in Town Centres are applied across all office sites in the Town Centres.

-In the event that a new rateable parcel of land is created or land needs to be revalued (e.g. surrender and re-grant of a Crown Lease), a new valuation notice will be issued.
+In the event that a new rateable parcel of land is created or land needs to be revalued (e.g. surrender and re-grant of a Crown Lease, a Lease Variation Charge event), a new valuation notice will be issued.
 The valuation takes effect on the date indicated on the notice.
 Valuations are determined annually on the basis of unimproved value as at 1 January (base date) and take effect, following determination by the Commissioner for ACT Revenue, on 1 July of the same year (prescribed date).

 The unimproved land value of each block is assessed by examining the market sales evidence of similar properties.
 Where possible, the sale price of vacant land is used as a comparison, with adjustments made for any ground improvements and individual differences such as size, location, aspect and views that may affect the value of each block of land.

 Where there is limited or no sales of vacant land in the same or comparable areas to the subject land, the valuer works from the sales of improved properties, deducting amounts for the value of exempt improvements such as buildings, landscaping, paths and fences in order to determine an unimproved value of the sold blocks.
 These values are then used to assess the unimproved value of other similar blocks in the area.

 The unimproved value of land is defined by sections 6 and 7 of the Rates Act 2004.